 Product-Based B2B

 A company sells physical goods to other businesses.
-Examples include industrial equipment manufacturers, office supply distributors, raw material suppliers, or tech hardware vendors.
-The sales cycle can be short (reorder of consumables) or very long (capital equipment procurement).
+Think industrial equipment manufacturers, office supply distributors, raw material suppliers, or tech hardware vendors.
+The sales cycle can be short for reorders of consumables, or very long for capital equipment procurement.

 Service-Based B2B